 Discipline Is there a dominant theory on decision-making?
 Can the theory give quantitative predictions?
 Are empirical methods common?
 Are methods standardized?
 Is ABM used?
-Sociology yes no yes no, varied assumptions only in some branches Sociology Sociology/ Psychology yes, both macro and micro theories no yes not really yes NA no, varied assumptions no, varied assumptions not really only a small minority Psychology no yes yes yes, generally yes Psychology yes yes yes yes not really Social science Psychology/ social science no yes yes ves no, varied assumptions no no ves Computer Science no yes yes no yes Computer Science no no yes yes, but these are not yet established NA Computer Science no, but various applicable theories NA yes yes, with minor differences yes Economics yes yes yes yes Somewhat
+Sociology yes no yes no, varied assumptions only in some branches Sociology Sociology/ Psychology yes, both macro and micro theories no yes not really yes NA no, varied assumptions no, varied assumptions not really only a small minority Psychology no yes yes yes, generally yes Psychology yes yes yes yes not really Social science Psychology/ social science no yes yes ves no, varied assumptions no no yes no 110 yes 10 yes Computer Science no yes yes no yes, but these yes Computer Science no no yes are not yet established NA Computer Science no, but various applicable theories NA yes yes, with minor differences yes Economics yes yes yes yes Somewhat